For many travelers, Bangkok is their gateway to Thailand.

-Ekamai bus station in comparison to the other 2 huge bus stations is small and very manageable.
-It provides buses to small towns that are within a few hours from Bangkok.
+Ekamai bus station, in comparison to the other two colossal bus stations, is small and very manageable.
+It provides buses to small towns within a few hours from Bangkok.

-Khao San Road, which is backpacker central, has anything a tourist could ever need, including direct buses around the country and even to other Southeast Asian destinations.
+Khao San Road, backpacker central, has anything a tourist could ever need, including direct buses around the country and even to other Southeast Asian destinations.

-Hua Lamphong Station is the main railroad station for catching trains to the North or South of the country from Bangkok.
-Hua Lamphong is located on the outskirts of Chinatown.
+Hua Lamphong Station is the central railroad station for catching trains to the north or south of Bangkok.

 Getting Around Bangkok

-Taxis are incredibly affordable for a big city, taxis are extremely affordable, being able to get most places in central Bangkok for 100 – 200 THB ($3.50 – $6.50).
+Taxis are incredibly affordable for a big city, getting most places in central Bangkok for 100 – 200 THB ($3.50 – $6.50).

-The BTS is an elevated train with 2 lines that run through central Bangkok.
-The Sukhumvhit line runs from Mo Chit station in the North to On Nut in the East.
+The Sukhumvit line runs from Mo Chit station in the North to On Nut in the East.
 The Silom line runs from National Stadium (MBK shopping center) to Wang Wian Yai, across the river.

 The MRT is an underground train with a single line that runs from Bang Sue in the North to Hua Lamphong near Bangkok's Chinatown.

-The Airport Link connects the city to the international airport and also offers stops to the Eastern districts of Bangkok.
-Fare is anywhere from 15 – 45 THB ($0.50 – $1.50) per ride.
+The Airport Link connects the city to the international airport and offers stops to Bangkok's Eastern districts.

 Take a look at the official website for information and routes.

-The small orange buses charge a flat 6.50 THB ($0.20) and other buses range in price according to route, distance, and air condition or windows.
+The small orange buses charge a flat 6.50 THB ($0.20), and other buses range in price according to route, distance, and air condition or windows.

 By River Boat

-Boats run up and down the Chao Phraya river at a cost of around 14 THB ($0.45) per ride.
-The boat runs form 6 am to 7 pm.
+Boats run up and down the Chao Phraya river at the cost of around 14 THB ($0.45) per ride.
+The boat runs from 6 am to 7 pm.

 Tuk Tuks are one of the more popular tourist forms of transportation.

 Where to Stay

-Short Term Accomodation
+Short Term Accommodation

-Couchsurfing is not only a great way to find a place to stay, but a great starting point for meeting locals and interacting with others.
+Couchsurfing is not only a great way to find a place to stay but a great starting point for meeting locals and interacting with others.

 Things to Do and See

 Temples and Palaces – Some of the most iconic symbols of Bangkok have to do with Thai Buddhist temples and Royal Palaces.

 Museums – There are so many Bangkok museums that it can be hard to visit all of them.

 The area of Siam is home to giant modern shopping malls and countless stores.

-Parks and Outdoors – The biggest central park in Bangkok is Lumpini park, a giant green area near Silom.
+Parks and Outdoors – The biggest central park in Bangkok is Lumpini Park, a large green area near Silom.

 Street Food – Eating Bangkok street food is one of the most rewarding things to do.

 Outside the City

 Ayuthaya – About 1 -2 hours away by road is the ancient Siamese capital.

 Zip Line – Flight of the Gibbon comes at a hefty price, but flying through the tops of trees on a zip line is an incredible experience.

 Bung Sam Lan Lake – If you like sport fishing, Bung Sam Lan Lake is a lake on the outskirts of Bangkok that is stocked with some of the world's largest species of fish, like the Mekong giant catfish.

 Food & Drink

 Popular Thai dishes from this area include sticky rice (khao neow), green papaya salad (som tam), grilled chicken (gai yang), and grilled fish (pla pao).

-Eat stir-fried dishes like pad ga pao moo (pork with basil), pad Thai (stir fried noodles), kuay teow bpet (duck and noodles), or various forms of curry.
+Eat stir-fried dishes like pad ga pao moo (pork with basil), pad Thai (stir-fried noodles), kuay teow bpet (duck and noodles), or various forms of curry.